nimblenitin/Integrated-pipeline-Jenkins/README.md

     	}
 }

-3. Create a pipeling item in Jenkins and select pipeline as Pipeline script from SCM, add the Git repository URL.
+3. Create a pipeline item in Jenkins and select pipeline as Pipeline script from SCM, add the Git repository URL.

 4. Build the pipeline job and view the console output.